h0r0m4n/h0r0m4n.github.com/src/work/2016/aeon-vr.md

 Real-time 3D rendering was possible using WebGL technology along with three.
 Js which natively allowed the creation of scenes - where all objects, cameras and lights are placed, objects - geometries and materials rooms - single and multiple rooms necessary for virtual reality by simulating stereoscopic vision and lights.
 The three.js library has permission to have excellent consistency by speeding up the working process in the interactions.

-## Summary & finished product
+## Timeline and Results

-The goal of this project was to works on every modern browser.
-Eventually, [Aeon](http://aeon.horoman.com) works on specific types of browsers such as Chromium, Chrome Canary, Firefox Nightly, Safari (iOS), Chrome Dev (Android).
+The development of [Aeon VR](https://aeon.horoman.com) took approximately six months.
+The project was completed on time and within budget, and the experience was well-received by users.
+It works on specific types of browsers such as Chromium, Chrome Canary, Firefox Nightly, Safari (iOS), Chrome Dev (Android).
 Such browsers offer better WebGL support, making the best use of GPU’s.

-{% stats "Pageviews (30 days)" "10.000+" "" "" "" "" "" %}

 {% image "src/static/work/aeon-vr-6.png" "full" "" "" %}

 Thanks to the set of technologies such as WebVR API and three.js and the automated workflow it was possible to create a virtual reality experience not only working on computers but also on tablet and mobile devices with medium-high power graphics chips.

-{% stats "Total polygons" "60.000+" "Medium frame rate" "30FPS" "" "" "" %}

 {% image "src/static/work/aeon-vr-7.png" "full" "" "" %}

-This concept can be applied to education, entertainment, social media, interactive infographics and more.

-## Gameplay

-Experience is available on <http://aeon.horoman.com>.

 {% video "aeon-vr-1" "full" "autoplay" "" %}

+## Key Learnings

+Throughout the Aeon VR project, I gained valuable insights into the challenges and opportunities of creating virtual reality experiences.
+I learned that it is essential to focus on creating a visually stunning and immersive experience that is also accessible to a wide range of users.
+I also learned that careful optimization of the code is crucial for ensuring that virtual reality experiences run smoothly on a variety of devices.

+## Overall Impact

+Aeon VR has received positive feedback from users and has been featured in a number of publications.
+It has also been used by IED an educational institution to provide virtual reality training and experiences.

+The Aeon VR project has demonstrated the potential of virtual reality to create engaging and immersive experiences.
+It has also shown that it is possible to create virtual reality experiences that can be enjoyed on a variety of devices.

+{% stats "Pageviews on first month" "10.000+" "Minimum frame rate" "45FPS" "Total polygons in scene" "60.000+" "" %}